StanOkl/StanOkl.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently the Research Director for [California YIMBY](https://cayimby.org/), a group working to end California's housing crisis.
-I hold a Ph.D. in Political Science from UC San Diego.
+I am currently a Visiting Assistant Professor at [UC Riverside's School of Public Policy.](https://spp.ucr.edu/) I hold a Ph.D. in Political Science from UC San Diego.

-My current work focuses on how interest groups work through state and local government to restrict the supply of housing.
-Previously, my research involved using computational social science tools to answer questions about campaign finance and election law in the United States.
-My work has been published in *Electoral Studies*, *Research & Politics*, *Socius* and *State Politics & Policy Quarterly*.
+My current research focuses on state and local politics with special attention to housing policy.
+Previously, my research involved used computational social science tools to answer questions about campaign finance and election law in the United States.
+I've been published in *Electoral Studies*, *Research & Politics*, *Socius* and *State Politics & Policy Quarterly*.
 I also hold a Master of Public Policy from the University of Southern California's Price School and a BA in Sociology from UC Davis.